110 film: Film types

 Although the format is commonly associated with print film, Kodak also produced Kodachrome 64 slide film in 110 cartridges until 1982.

 In 2012 Lomography re-introduced slide film for 110 with their Peacock 200 ASA model.
 However, since not all 110 cameras have a settable ASA dial (low or high, depending on presence of a notch in the cassette), a neutral-density filter has to be used over the lens or the exposure compensation dial has to be used where available.
 Otherwise, over-exposure by a factor of x2 will result, leading to over-exposed images.

 Along with standard-sized slides that fit into standard projectors, 110 slide film could also be processed into smaller format slides.
-The latter requires special Pocket Carousel projectors. or the Leica 110 projector.
-The sub-miniature slides are mounted in small mounts, or for Kodachrome mounted in 35mm-sized mounts with a 110 frame.
-There are also mount adapters available that allow the small mounts to be projected in a common 35mm projector.
-These adapters were not entirely satisfactory however, as to project the smaller slide at a size comparable to that from 35mm the projector had to be moved further from the screen, resulting in a dimmer image.
-Dedicated 110 projectors overcame this by using a brighter lamp.
+The latter requires special Pocket Carousel projectors, or the Leica 110 projector.

 Kodak's Verichrome Pan was the only 110 black and white film produced until 2012, when Lomography manufactured their "Orca" Black and White film at 100 ISO speed.
 This speed is supported by most 110 cameras.
 Lomography went on to launch color, redscale, and slide film cartridges which, along with black and white, are the only 110 film types in production as of 2022.